yhangliu/EC463-Covid-App/README.md

 ## Testing

  - Sign in with google - successful
- - Sign in with facebook - was working during development but now some people seem to have issues logging in.\
+ - Sign in with facebook - was working during development but now some people seem to have issues logging in
- - Show correct name on screen - successful\
+ - Show correct name on screen - successful
  - Sign out - successful

  - Correct Survey - successful